Vignesh-kumar-D/module_fedration_tierOneSaas/README.md

 5. Container should be able to decide to always use the latest version of a microfrontend or specify a specific version
     - Currently only latest version of the microservices are deployed  but if required container can specify a version and deploy and use the specific version

-## Challenges faced while Development:
-1. CSS from one app was applied to another apps element when integrated
-   - This happened only in prod as both sub apps had different styles with same class name and all styles were applied when integrated
-   - Resolved by customizing the material UI's CSS in JS feature in each microservice to generate unique class name
-2. Cloudfront did not serve the pages when deployed i

 ## Project Screen Shot(s):
 Container Service is the Host App showing Header and Marketing Service using `Module Fedration`